Desire (Bob Dylan album): Critical reception

 On January 5, 1976, Desire was released, garnering a fair share of critical acclaim.
 Critic Dave Marsh would call it one of the "two best records Dylan has made since John Wesley Harding" and gave it a four-star review in the 1979 Rolling Stone Record Guide.
-He also mentioned that this album has shown a change in style compared to his other works in 1970's by saying: "But love songs aren't the focus of Desire, which is one of the things that differentiates it from Dylan's other post-rock work.
+He also mentioned that this album has shown a change in style compared to his other works in 1970s by saying: "But love songs aren't the focus of Desire, which is one of the things that differentiates it from Dylan's other post-rock work.
 On the best songs, Dylan returns to the fantastic images, weird characters and absurdist landscapes of the Sixties."
 Some critics were not impressed; Robert Christgau wrote: "Although the candid propaganda and wily musicality of "Hurricane" delighted me for a long time, the deceitful bathos of its companion piece "Joey" tempts me to question the unsullied innocence of Rubin Carter himself".
 He disputed their categorization as protest songs and mused that Dylan's songs about oppressed "heroes" may have been a reflection of Dylan's own feelings at the time.